lynnfaraday/ruhoh.com/pages/usage/widgets.md

 Internally, the value of "comments" will be cast to a String.
 So you must specify exactly the value `false` or `"false"` for this to work.

+# Comments Count

+Most of the built-in comment providers support only one comment block per page.
+If you're implementing an index page with multiple posts, you may wish to use the Comments Count widget.
+This will display a link like "2 Comments" that will take you to the main post page's comment section.

+## Configure Comments Count

+The comments count shares the configuration information from the comments widget.
+The only thing you need to specify is which layout to use.

+    layout : disqus

 # Analytics